pelithne/k8s/workshop.md

 jetpac33/azure-vote-front    v2                  e2f39950cbf1        13 months ago       708MB
 ```

 To use the *azure-vote-front* container image with ACR, the image needs to be tagged with the login server address of your registry.
 This tag is used for routing when pushing container images to an image registry.
-The login server will be: `crcollectorworkshop.azurecr.io`
+The login server will be: `<ACR name>.azurecr.io`

 Also, since you are using a shared repository, you need to tag your image with a unique name to distinguish it from other users containers.
 Select a name that is very likely to be unique amont the workshop participants.